efueger/keyleet/README.md

-keyleet
+Keyleet
 =======

-Library to delete keys from objects using various notations (dot-notation
+Library to delete keys from objects.